rbms-bsc/DCRMR/_pages/Phys-desc/Illustrative-content.md

 # 5.202.7 General rule

-<a name="5.202.7.1">5.202.7.1</a> To indicate the presence of illustration, use the term “illustration” or “illustrations,” as appropriate, from [RDA Value Vocabularies,RDA Illustrative Content](http://www.rdaregistry.info/termList/IllusContent/).
+<a name="5.202.7.1">5.202.7.1</a> To indicate the presence of illustration, use the term “illustration” or “illustrations,” as appropriate, from [RDA Value Vocabularies, RDA Illustrative Content](http://www.rdaregistry.info/termList/IllusContent/).

 >Example:
->`illustration`

----
+><CITE>illustration</CITE>

 >Example:
->`illustrations`
+><CITE>illustrations</CITE>

 <a name="5.202.7.2">5.202.7.2</a> *Optionally,* disregard minor illustrations.

 # 5.202.8 Types of illustrations

 <a name="5.202.8.1">5.202.8.1</a> *Optionally,* specify particular types of illustrations.
-Use one or more of the following terms from the [RDA Value Vocabularies,RDA Illustrative Content](http://www.rdaregistry.info/termList/IllusContent/).
+Use one or more of the following terms from the [RDA Value Vocabularies, RDA Illustrative Content](http://www.rdaregistry.info/termList/IllusContent/).

 coat of arms
 facsimile